jakobzhao/phaze/README.md

 On the map, you would add another case statement for the new measurement, and in it, you would assign the select lists to the temporary arrays that you created before generating the billboard charts.
 When assigning the legend buckets, set them up so that each bucket has roughly the same amount of measurements(you may need to spend some time visually examining the data to do this).

 Finally, you would need to update the legend.
-You can add another case statement for the new measurement, and you can reuse the code from any previous case statement, and all you would have to change is the word after case and the first line after the case statement, which is div.innerHTML += ''<b>Your new measurement</b>.
+You can add another case statement for the new measurement, and you can reuse the code from any previous case statement, and all you would have to change is the word after case and the first line after the case statement, which is div.innerHTML += <b>Your new measurement</b>.

 ##### Testing changes locally